intel/scikit-learn-intelex/doc/index.rst

 Analytics Library performance in a flexible design to Data Scientists and Framework designers.
 The package uses Jinja templates to generate Cython-wrapped oneDAL C++ headers, with Cython as a bridge between the generated oneDAL code and the Python layer.
 This design allows for quicker development cycles and acts as a reference design to those looking to tailor their build of daal4py.
-Cython also allows for good Python behavior, both for compatability to different frameworks and for pickling and serialization.
+Cython also allows for good Python behavior, both for compatibility to different frameworks and for pickling and serialization.

 Built for Performance